Mother & Managing Director: Why It’s Not Mutually Exclusive

 Women need to speak up and be part of the conversation, and it starts with you having that confidence to believe yourself!

 8. What advantages would women have over men?
 Do you have any tips on how women in leadership can better work with male colleagues?

-For women who are managing and/or interacting male colleagues, have confidence in your ability!
+For women who are managing and/or interacting with male colleagues, have confidence in your ability!

 You are there for a reason.
 Believe it and take ownership of it!
 They will come to respect you and learn to complement your capabilities and style.